Thutmose III: Dates and length of reign

+Year 54

-The length of Thutmose III's reign is known to the day thanks to information found in the tomb of the military commander Amenemheb-Mahu.
+The length of Thutmose III's reign is known to the day thanks to findings in the tomb of the military commander Amenemheb-Mahu.
 Amenemheb-Mahu records Thutmose III's death to his master's 54th regnal year, on the 30th day of the third month of Peret.
 The day of Thutmose III's accession is known to be I Shemu day four, and astronomical observations can be used to establish the exact dates of the beginning and end of the king's reign (assuming the low chronology) from 28 April 1479 BC to 11 March 1425 BC respectively.

-Thutmose's military campaigns
+Military campaigns

-Widely considered a military genius by historians, Thutmose III conducted at least 16 campaigns in 20 years.
-He was an active expansionist ruler, sometimes called Egypt's greatest conqueror or "the Napoleon of Egypt" by the Egyptologist James Breasted.
-He is recorded to have captured 350 cities during his rule and conquered much of the Near East from the Euphrates to Nubia during seventeen known military campaigns.
+Thutmose III conducted at least 16 campaigns in 20 years.
+American Egyptologist James Breasted referred to him as "the Napoleon of Egypt" for his conquests and expansionism.
+He is recorded to have captured 350 cities during his rule and conquered much of the Near East from the Euphrates to Nubia.
 He was the first pharaoh after Thutmose I to cross the Euphrates, doing so during his campaign against Mitanni.
 His campaign records were inscribed onto the walls of the temple of Amun at Karnak (transcribed in Urkunden IV).
-He is consistently regarded as one of the greatest of Egypt's warrior pharaohs who transformed Egypt into an international superpower by creating an empire that stretched from the Asian regions of Syria to the North, to Upper Nubia to the south.
-Whether the Egyptian empire covered even more areas is less certain.
-Earlier Egyptologists, most recently Ed.
-Meyer, believed that Thutmose had also subjugated the islands of the Aegean Sea.
-This can no longer be upheld today.
-A conquest of Mesopotamia is unthinkable; and whether tribute sent from Alashia (Cyprus) was more than occasional gifts remains questionable.
-In most of his campaigns, his enemies were defeated town by town until they were beaten into submission.
+He transformed Egypt into an international superpower, an empire stretching from the Asian regions of Syria in the North, to Upper Nubia in the south.

-Much is known about Thutmose "the warrior" not only because of his military achievements, but also because of his royal scribe and army commander, Thanuny, who wrote about his conquests and reign.
-Thutmose III was able to conquer such a large number of lands because of revolutionary developments in military technology.
-The Hyksos may have brought advanced weaponry, such as horse-drawn chariots, around 1650 BC.
-In the process of driving them out, the people of Egypt learned to use these weapons.
-Thutmose III encountered little resistance from neighbouring kingdoms, allowing him to expand his realm of influence easily.
-His army also carried boats on dry land.
+Much is known about Thutmose III as a warrior and ruler, through the writings of his royal scribe and army commander Thanuny.
+The pharaoh was able to conquer so many lands because of revolutionary developments in military technology.
+The Hyksos may have brought advanced weaponry, such as horse-drawn chariots, around 1650 BC, which the Egyptians adopted in the process of driving them out.
+Thutmose III encountered little resistance from neighbouring kingdoms, allowing him to expand his realm easily.
+His army also portaged boats over dry land.